jacklule/DataViz-Syllabus/Tableau.md

 - Click on top or bottom toolbar for Create New Dashboard
 - In left grey sidebar, change size to Automatic.
 This will affect how your viz is seen on different devices.
 - At the bottom of the sidebar, under Objects, change Tiled to Floating.
 This allows you to move elements around on the Dashboard.
 - Drag 48 States to Dashboard.
 It comes with the year slider, gender filter -- and the entire list of names, which is not necessary.
 Drag and separate the slider and gender filter from the list of top names.
-Click on drop down men for Top Names and select Remove from Dashboard.
+Click on drop down menu for Top Names and select Remove from Dashboard.
 - Reposition and make larger the year slider and the gender filter
 - Drag Alaska and Hawaii to Dashboard.
 Remove top names but keep the slider and gender filter
 - Drag and resize until the maps seem right to you